visualcommunicationdesign/visualcommunicationdesign.github.io/assignment.md

 ### Assessment criteria
 For Part 3 we will use the following criteria:
+* New: combines or creates something new
-* True: Good reflection
+* True: Able to reflect about the process
-* Like: The sketch is visually strong
+* Like: speaks for itself

 ### Dates
 - Draft: 3-apr-2020